Celine Parreñas Shimizu: Career

 She teaches popular culture, social theories of power and inequality, race and sexuality, feminist and film and performance theory as well as production.

 For her scholarship and film work, Parreñas Shimizu received the Social Science Research Council Sexuality Research Fellowship, the Stanford Asian American Studies Graduate Academic Award, the Edie and Lew Wasserman Directing Fellowship at UCLA, the James Pendleton Foundation Directing Prize at UCLA and the Eisner Prize for Poetry—UC Berkeley's highest award in the creative arts.
 She has received external faculty fellowships from the United States Studies Centre at the University of Sydney and the Research Institute for Comparative Study in Race and Ethnicity at Stanford University.

 While at the University of California at Berkeley, she founded "smell this", the magazine by and about women of color distributed by Third Woman Press and edited "Tea Leaves," the Asian American arts and literary magazine as well as the undergraduate journal "portfolio."
 At UCLA School of Theatre, Film and Television, she was founding president of the student body.

 On a national level, she has served as a reviewer for the Ford Foundation Diversity Fellowships and the National Endowment for the Humanities' America's Media Makers Program.
-For Duke University Press, New York University, Oxford University Press, Rutgers University, Temple University, University of Michigan Presses, and journals such as Signs, GLQ, and Frontiers she reviews articles and books.
+For Duke University Press, New York University Press, Oxford University Press, Rutgers University Press, Temple University Press, University of Michigan Press, and journals such as Signs, GLQ, and Frontiers she reviews articles and books.

-She has served as Associate Editor for GLQ (Gay and Lesbian Quarterly), Women's International Forum (Elsevier), USA Editor for Asian Diasporas and Visual Cultures of the Americas (Brill) and is currently Associate Editor for GLQ (Duke University Press).
+She has served as associate editor for GLQ (Gay and Lesbian Quarterly), Women's International Forum (Elsevier), USA Editor for Asian Diasporas and Visual Cultures of the Americas (Brill) and is currently associate editor for GLQ (Duke University Press).

 She has served on the Board of Crowded Fire Theater in San Francisco and currently serves on the board of SFFILM.